celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 ## Fee market

-By default, Celestia consensus nodes will use mempools that prioritize fees, however mempool usage cannot be enforced at the protocol level.
-There is currently no enforced minimum fee, this value is set by each consensus node in their `app.toml`.
-Transactions that do not exceed that given gas price will not be able to enter that node's mempool, and thus they will also not be gossiped by that node.
+By default, Celestia's consensus nodes prioritize transactions in their mempools based on gas price.
+In version 1, there was no enforced minimum gas price, which allowed each consensus node to independently set its own minimum gas price in `app.toml`.
+This even permitted a gas price of 0, thereby creating the possibility of secondary markets.
+In version 2, Celestia introduces a global minimum gas price, a consensus constant, unaffected by individual node configurations.
+Although nodes retain the freedom to increase gas prices locally, all transactions in a block must be greater than or equal to the global minimum threshold.
+If a block is proposed that contains a tx with a gas price below the global min gas price, the block will be rejected as invalid.

 ## Estimating PFB cost